The Eye Of The Osprey

 Look For The Steady Deep Pool Flows

 In the vast majority of cases you'll locate resting salmon in the smooth slower moving glides where they can hold up with a steady flow of water entering their mouths and processed out through their gills.
 If there's some added depth for security then that adds another tick to the salmon's selection choice.
-Boiling turbulent water where the flow is coming from all angles is not attractive to salmon but 10 yards back where that turbulence smooths out again with the added break in the flow from whatever was causing the turbulence to begin with could easily be a great salmon lie so pay particular attention to the water immediate downstream when there are any signs of the presence of a sub surface feature.
+Boiling turbulent water where the flow is coming at them from all angles is not attractive to salmon but 5 to 10 yards back where that turbulence smooths out again with the added break in the flow from whatever was causing the turbulence to begin with could easily be a great salmon lie so pay particular attention to the water immediately downstream, to the side or immediately upstream when there are any signs of the presence of a sub surface feature.

 Scan for the calmer inside edge of a stream for a resting fish or that smooth deep glide near the tail or mid section of a pool.
 Look for the water that provides some respite for a fish to hold in without it getting knocked about by the power of the stream.
 When the old osprey appears look at the areas of the pool where he's hovering directly over or look for odd looking stones on the riverbank that have been placed there by other anglers to mark the position of a salmon that's been continually showing.
 All salmon pools are easy to work out once your eye has the ability to identify its likely salmon holding areas.
 Don't underestimate the value of thoroughly surveying the likely salmon beat holding areas and moving quicker through the less likely areas.